isomerpages/ago-corp/Resources/news-and-events/_posts/2022-05-04-post-Visit By Public Accounts Committee Of Bhutan.md

 On 4 May 2022, Bhutan’s Public Accounts Committee (PAC) Chairperson, Honorable Dil Maya Rai, visited AGO.
 She was accompanied by the Deputy Chairperson, Honorable Gyambo Tshering, and three other PAC members.
 The visitors were warmly welcomed by AG.

 The delegates were briefed on the role and work of AGO.
-This was followed by an engaging discussion on various matters including AAGO’s working relationship with Singapore PAC.
+This was followed by an engaging discussion on various matters including AGO’s working relationship with Singapore PAC.